ArthurYdalgo/laravext/docs/quickstart.md

-# Quickstart Installation <!-- {docsify-ignore} -->
+# Quick Start Installation <!-- {docsify-ignore} -->

-This tutorial assumes that you already have a Laravel 10+ project up and running with PHP 8.2, and that you use the vite bundler.
+This tutorial assumes that you already have a Laravel 10 (or later) project up and running with PHP 8.2, and that you use the vite bundler.
 These instructions are based on the [examples provided in the laravext repository](https://github.com/ArthurYdalgo/laravext/tree/main/examples).

 ## Composer